RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/RunningMRS.md

 It is hard to know ahead of time how much memory you will need.
 MRS has an [[archive memory estimation utility|TODO]], but that is still experimental and usually underestimates the memory requirements.
+The next option was introduced because of this difficulty:

 ###archive_on_disk